chierina/Energy-Churn-Prediction/README.md

 # Churn Prediction for an Energy Company
-This is a case study designed for a top tier strategic consulting company. \
+This is a case study designed for a top tier strategic consulting company which I chose for the final project of ML with Python course. \
 You can find following files in this repository.
 * Datasets : all the provided datasets for training and testing.
 * Codes : codes for data exploration, training models, and testing.